SpencerLeung1024/roo_code_test_5/README.md

 - Horizon Alpha and Beta decided to implement their own `rng.ts` for some reason.
 - Sonnet started by creating 10 .md files besides the `README.md` from Vue.js.
 It seemed to read these at reasonable points.
 - Kimi also writes .md documentation.
 It even writes test .html files.
-It does so far more (18x .md, 13x .html) than even Sonnet.
+It does so far more (18 .md files, 13 .html files) than even Sonnet.
 But it will *not* actually read the documentation it wrote previously or run the tests.
 - Deepseek R1 and Qwen3 Thinking sometimes talk about "time constraints" in their thinking.
 "Due to time constraints, animations will not be implemented", etc. I don't know if this happened during their reinforcement learning or if they're just yapping.
 - Problems keeping track of what's done / not done:
 - - Horizon Beta